gigasquid/clojure-mxnet/README.md

 ### Use Prebuilt Jars
-This will download the jars from maven with the needed MXNet native binarys in it.
+This will download the jars from maven with the needed MXNet native binaries in it.
 On startup, the native libraries are extracted from the jar and copied into a temporary location on your path.
 On termination, they are deleted.

 If you want details on the flags (opencv verison and cuda version of the jars), they are documented here https://cwiki.apache.org/confluence/display/MXNET/MXNet-Scala+Release+Process